scil/MtHamlMore/README.md

 Development Rule
 -----

-1. no change to MtHaml
+1. no change to MtHaml.there's one except, MtHaml is hacked using composer.json only for whitespace removel (flag < and >).

-2. place some variables at Enviroment::options.
-Maybe better at Root of Tree,but Rule 1 would be destroyed.
+2. place some variables at MoreEnv::options.
-    1. code: MtHaml\More\Environment::construct
+    1. code: MtHaml\More\MoreEnv::__construct
-    2. haml file name also be placed in Enviroment::options, so it's easy to track the process of calling snip, see MtHaml\More\NodeVisitor\PhpRenderer::options['filename']
+    2. haml file name also be placed in MoreEnv, so it's easy to track the process of calling snip, see MtHaml\More\Environment::parseSnip
-    3. how to access Environment object?
+    3. how to access MoreEnv object?
-        1. use $this->env in Parser ( add attribute $env )
+        1. use $this->currentMoreEnv in Environment
-        2. use $this->env in Renderer ( availabel at MtHaml)
-        3. SnipCaller::getEnv().
-Environment obj is attached with SnipCaller to make sure snip parsed using right use files.
+        2. SnipCaller::getEnv().
+MoreEnv obj is attached with SnipCaller to make sure snip parsed using right use files.
             see: test/MtHaml/More/Tests/fixtures/environment/4.3.use snip from other snip file 2.test
-        4. no formal way to access Environment in Visitor except Renderer, you can use $GLOBAL to access an Environment object when debugging.

-3. there's one except, MtHaml is hacked using composer.json only for whitespace removel (flag < and >).

 Development memorandum
 --------